 Personalized Content — content specifically tailored to both customers’ needs and where they are in the buying process.

-Programmatic Advertising — process of the algorithmic purchase and sale of advertising space in real time or buying ad space in an automated way.
+Programmatic Advertising — the process of the algorithmic purchase and sale of advertising space in real-time or buying ad space in an automated way.

 Query — the term(s) entered into a search engine by a user.